proactor-dev/proactor-blog/github-actions-deploy-to-vps.md

-# Continuous Deployment on GitHub Actions and Virtual Private Server
+# Continuous Delivery on GitHub Actions and Virtual Private Server

 This article discusses CI/CD pipeline based on GitHub Actions and Virtual Private Server.
-As an example CD pipeline is built for web applications with two separate technologies;
+As an example CD pipeline is built for web applications with two separate technologies:

 1. Python (FastApi)
 2. Rust ("Some" Web Framework such as Rocket or Salvo)